egeaydin1/histora/RAILWAY_DEPLOYMENT_SUMMARY.md

 2. Verify all environment variables are correctly set
 3. Ensure your Railway account has sufficient resources

-The application is now ready for deployment to Railway with full database support!
+The application is now ready for deployment to Railway with full database support and automatic dependency management!